 - a.
-All students summoned to an Honor Council hearing will receive a written notification at least 30 hours before the hearing begins. - Days in which classes are not held shall not be counted in the 30 hours.
-Hearings will not be conducted on Mondays. - ii.
+All parties summoned to an Honor Council hearing will receive a written notification at least 48 hours before the hearing begins. - i.
 It is the duty of the Investigator to write and deliver summonses. - b.
 All summonses will include a list of Honor Code Guides.
-Summoned students may discuss any matter of concern with any Honor Code Guide.
-The summons will clearly state whether the recipient is an implicating student, a witness, or implicated in an Honor Code violation. - c.
-Each summons will include a precise time at which the student should arrive.
-The student must arrive neither early nor late to the hearing.
-The implicating student(s) will be scheduled first, followed by any witnesses, followed by the implicated student(s).
+Summoned parties may discuss any matter of concern with any Honor Code Guide.
+The summons will clearly state whether the recipient is an implicating party, a witness, or implicated in an Honor Code violation. - c.
+Each summons will include a precise time at which the party should arrive.
+The party must arrive neither early nor late to the hearing.
+The implicating parties will be scheduled first, followed by any witnesses, followed by the implicated parties.
 All students appearing before the Honor Council will be heard individually. - d.
-The summons received by an implicated student will identify the class and exam under question.
+The summons received by an implicated party will identify the class and initial exam of implication pertaining to the potential Honor Code violation, while not violating the confidentiality of any other party involved.